+Sources of Information: (please specify):

+Classroom-based assessments, county benchmarks, observation, student work samples, data collection

+I. Instruction:

-Sources of Information: (please specify): Classroom-based assessments, county benchmarks, observation, student work samples, data collection I. Instruction: Directions: Please check the pieces of evidence below that are specific to the student.
-No Evidence 1 Little Evidence 2 Partial Evidence 3 Complete Evidence 4 ☐ The student learns new content and skills through the instruction provided to all students. ☐ The student does not routinely require pre-teaching or reseaching of instructional material and usually retains learned information and skills with minimal reminders. ☐ With exposure, the student can generalize and transfer skills to school, home, and community environments. ☐ The student is not anticipated to require direct adult support in post-secondary settings (i.e., work, or daily living). ☐ The student requires specially designed instruction to learn some content and skills. ☐ The student requires some additional opportunities for instruction and feedback (such as pre-teaching or re-teaching) to learn academic materials and skills.
-The student may require occasional review of previously learned skills. ☐ With repeated practice and some support, the student can generalize and transfer skills to new school, home, and community environments. ☐ The student requires specially designed instruction to learn most content and skills. ☐ The student requires multiple opportunities for instruction and feedback (such as pre-teaching and re-teaching) to learn most instructional material and skills.
-The student may require additional reminders and practice to maintain skills. ☐ With planned opportunities for instruction and practice, extended time, and repeated exposure, the student can generalize and transfer skills to new school, home, and community environments. □ The student requires specially designed instruction adapted to address sensory, communication behavioral, cognitive, and other needs to learn new information and develop academic and functional skills. □ The student requires explicit and intensive instructional strategies (i.e., chaining, structure prompt fading, etc.) to acquire new skills. □ The student requires extensive repetitions (more than most other students with disabilities) to learn information and skills.
+Directions: Please check the pieces of evidence below that are specific to the student.

+No Evidence Little Evidence Partial Evidence Complete Evidence 1 2 3 4 The student learns new content and skills through the instruction provided to all students.
+The student does not routinely require pre-teaching or re- teaching of instructional material and usually retains learned information and skills with minimal reminders.
+With exposure, the student can generalize and transfer skills to school, home, and community environments.
+The student is not anticipated to require direct adult support in post-secondary settings (i.e., work, or daily living).
+The student requires specially designed instruction to learn some content and skills.
+The student requires some additional opportunities for instruction and feedback (such as pre-teaching or re-teaching) to learn academic materials and skills.
+The student may require occasional review of previously learned skills.
+With repeated practice and some support, the student can generalize and transfer skills to new school, home, and community environments.
+The student requires specially designed instruction to learn most content and skills.
+The student requires multiple opportunities for instruction and feedback (such as pre-teaching and re-teaching) to learn most instructional material and skills.
+The student may require additional reminders and practice to maintain skills.
+With planned opportunities for instruction and practice, extended time, and repeated exposure, the student can generalize and transfer skills to new school, home, and community environments.
+The student requires specially designed instruction adapted to address sensory, communication, behavioral, cognitive, and other needs to learn new information and develop academic and functional skills.
+The student requires explicit and intensive instructional strategies (i.e., chaining, structured prompt fading, etc.) to acquire new skills.
+The student requires extensive repetitions (more than most other students with disabilities) to learn information and skills.
 Learned skills need to be practiced and reinforced regularly to support continued retention.

-☐ After appropriate instruction, ☐ The student requires direct the student is able to utilize instruction and some ongoing support and instruction to assistive technology and other prompting and support to utilize appropriately generalize skills to accommodations with limited or assistive technology and other new contexts or settings. no adult support. accommodations. ☐ The student requires significant ☐ The student is anticipated to prompting and support to utilize require partial support in postassistive technology and other require some adult support in post-secondary settings (i.e., secondary settings (i.e., work, accommodations. continued education, or work, or daily living). community living). continuous direct and explicit instruction to acquire and maintain functional skills that support independence and is anticipated to continue to need intensive support in postsecondary settings.
+the student assistive ter accommode no adult su The stud require som lent is anticipated to ne adult support in dary settings (i.e., □ The student requires instruction and some or prompting and support assistive technology and accommodations. ☑ The student is anticiprequire partial support is secondary settings (i.e., continued education, or community living). ngoing to utilize d other d other oated to n post- work, The student requires targeted support and instruction to appropriately generalize skills to new contexts or settings.
+The student requires significant prompting and support to utilize assistive technology and other accommodations.
+The student currently requires continuous direct and explicit instruction to acquire and maintain functional skills that support independence and is anticipated to continue to need intensive support in post-secondary settings.
 II.
-After considering the student-specific examples of instruction above, does the student require extensive, direct, repeated, and individualized instruction and substantial support?

-The student's instructional needs do not align with column 4 (or occasionally column 3 with minimal aspects of column 2) for the Instruction section above.

-The student's instructional needs have some aspects of column 3 or minimal aspects of column 2 for the Instruction section above.
+After considering the student individualized instruction and ve, does the student req uire extensiv e, direct, repeated, and The student's instructional needs do not align with column 4 (or occasionally column 3) for the Instruction section above.
+The student's instructional needs do not align only with column 4 and may have some aspects of column 3 for the Instruction section above.
 Proceed with extreme caution.
-Remember that if a student displays some characteristics of column 3, the student's needs may not be indicative of requiring extensive, direct, repeated, and individualized instruction and substantial support.
+Remember that if a student displays some characteristics of column 3, the student's needs may not be indicative of requiring extensive, direct, repeated, and individualized instruction and The student requires extensive, direct,

-The student's instructional skills align only with column 4 for the Instruction section above.

-The student requires extensive, direct, repeated, and individualized instruction and substantial support to achieve measurable gains in the grade- and age-appropriate curriculum.
+Stop here.
+The student is not eligible for alternate assessments.

+Proceed with extreme caution to the next statement.

+Proceed to the next statement.